 Messengers were sent to his tent, and “behold, it was hid in his tent, and the silver under it.
-And they took them out of the midst of the tent, and brought them unto Joshua, . . . and laid them out before the Lord” (v.
-22,23).
+And they took them out of the midst of the tent, and brought them unto Joshua, . . . and laid them out before the Lord” (Joshua 7: 22,23).
 Sentence was given and immediately accomplished.
 “Why hast thou troubled us?” said Joshua, “the Lord shall trouble thee this day.”
-And all Israel stoned him with stones” (n.25).
+And all Israel stoned him with stones” (verse 25).
 In the book of Chronicles his memorial is written—”Achar, the troubler of Israel” (1 Chronicles 2:7).

-The Bible teaches that even believers can rob God.
+The Bible teaches that even believers can rob God by not giving their tithes.
 “Will a man rob God?
 Yet you have robbed Me! but you say, in what way have we robbed You?’
 In tithes and offerings” (Malachi 3:8).
-But the Lord promises blessings on the faithful, “Bring all the tithes into the storehouse…And try Me now in this…If I will not open for you the windows of heaven and pour out for you such blessing that there will not be room enough to receive it” (v.10).
+But the Lord promises blessings on the faithful, “Bring all the tithes into the storehouse…And try Me now in this…If I will not open for you the windows of heaven and pour out for you such blessing that there will not be room enough to receive it” (verse 10).